alumnrecdcdp/dIplomadocd/README.md

-# All related to homeworks adn tasks on DCDP UAEM
+# All related to homework and tasks on DCDP UAEM